 Making improvements to your rented home

-Improvements can be large or small.
-Examples include:
+Improvements can be big or small.

 new curtains or furniture